vedantroy/typecheck.macro/README.md

 Otherwise, you will need to switch over to compiling your Typescript with Babel.
 This isn't difficult since Babel has good Typescript support.
 See [the example](example/).

-Then install `babel-plugin-macros` and add it to your babel config.

-Finally, `npm install typecheck.macro`

-*Let me know if you have any installation issues, I will respond.*

 ## Step by Step Instructions
 1. Install dependencies for compiling Typescript with Babel and using macros. `[pnpm|npm|yarn] install --save-dev @babel/core @babel/cli @babel/preset-typescript @babel/plugin-transform-modules-commonjs babel-plugin-macros typecheck.macro`
     - `@babel/plugin-transform-modules-commonjs` is so `export` and `import` are turned into `module.exports` and `require`, so your code will work in Node.